outside-edge/python-espncricinfo/README.md

 >>> from espncricinfo.match import Match
 >>> m = Match('64148')
 >>> m.description
-u'England [Marylebone Cricket Club] tour of Australia, Only ODI: Australia v England at Melbourne, Jan 5, 1971'
+'England [Marylebone Cricket Club] tour of Australia, Only ODI: Australia v England at Melbourne, Jan 5, 1971'
 ```

 More recent matches will have more methods available to them (for older matches, those methods will return `None`).
 A full list of methods available to an instance of the `Match` class is in [the code](https://github.com/dwillis/python-espncricinfo/blob/master/espncricinfo/match.py).